Acing online application forms for insurance, retail banking and actuarial graduate jobs

 Don’t copy and paste.
 Don’t just regurgitate information: Write what you’ve found out about the organisation in your own words and don’t copy and paste.
 When answering Mercer’s questions about the industry, for example, you need to discover who Mercer’s typical clients are and how events affecting pensions generally would affect those particular types of clients.
 Are there particular challenges of rolling out auto-enrolment in FTSE companies, for example?
 Perhaps; perhaps not – but is there a challenge for them in meeting the obligations of final-salary pensions?

 Relate the employer to you, your experiences and your values: When answering questions about why you want the job, you need to provide evidence that you have the skills they seek and that you will thrive in the firm’s culture.
-For example, one of Santander’s values is innovation – you could easily talk about how you also value innovation and what you’ve done to change or improve something or a process.
 When talking about what the job involves, relate the general information you find out about the job (eg what an actuary does) to the type of clients that company works with.
+Before you apply, read our advice on explaining why the job appeals to you.

 When answering questions about you and your skills...